 The goal of holistic stress management is to reduce and alleviate chronic and acute stress at the physical, mental or spiritual levels.
 As you ease one area, you positively impact every other level.
 This is holistic stress relief.
 Expect this approach to impact your mind, body and spirit in a powerful way.
 And with that, miraculous healing sometimes occurs.

-Let's take a closer look at what these three types of stress look like.
+Let's take a look at the different types of stress and what you can do to relieve them.

 Our bodies are continually being challenged.
 Some stress is essential and your body is well equipped to handle them.
 Weight bearing under the force of gravity keeps your joints, muscles and bones strong.
 Your body also experiences a certain amount of metabolic stress as part of being alive.